 5. What does registration involve?

-When you register you will be given your identity card bearing your name and seat number, a degree certificate collection ticket and your guest tickets.
+When you register you will be given your identity card bearing your name and seat number and your guest tickets.
 Please keep your identity card safe as you will need to hand it to the Chief Marshal as you go on stage to receive your award in the ceremony.

 6. Where and when do I collect my cap and robe/gown?